gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 It is assumed you are using the assembled chromosome and plasmid assemblies that can be found in [PRJNA914892](https://www.ncbi.nlm.nih.gov/bioproject/914892) and also in this repository.
 A full list of isolates, Biosample numbers and associated metadata (particularly time-points), can be found in Supplementary Table 1.

-If you would like to recreate the assemblies, they were created with a hybrid bacterial assembly pipleine that has been formalised in a command line tool called [hybracter](https://github.com/gbouras13/hybracter).
+If you would like to recreate the assemblies, they were created with a hybrid bacterial assembly pipleine that has been formalised in a [Snaketool](https://github.com/beardymcjohnface/Snaketool) powered command line tool called [hybracter](https://github.com/gbouras13/hybracter).
 Please see the hybracter [repository](https://github.com/gbouras13/hybracter) for more details.

 Hybracter was run as follows:

 ```
 hybracter run --input metadata.csv --output CRS_landscape_assemblies_out --threads 16
 ```

 Where metadata.csv contains the paths to all 68 isolate long & short read FASTQ files as follows (2500000 being the lower bound for S aureus chromosome size):